Lebanese Armed Forces: History

-Post-Independence
+Post-independence

 After Lebanon gained independence in 1943, the Lebanese government formed an official delegation in 1944 to negotiate with the French the terms related to handing over the LAF.
-After nearly three weeks of talks, the joint French-British Command decreed that responsibility for armed units under French control were to be handed over to the Independent Government of Lebanon.
+After nearly three weeks of talks, the joint French-British Command decreed that responsibility for armed units under French control was to be handed over to the Independent Government of Lebanon.
 These units were part of the Troupes Spéciales du Levant and totaled about 3,000 men.
 On August 1, 1945, at 00:00 hours, the LAF was placed under full authority of the Lebanese National Government; this day is commemorated annually as Lebanese Army Day.

 After establishing authority over the LAF in 1945, the Lebanese government intentionally kept its armed forces small and weak due to the country's unique internal politics.
 Christian politicians feared that Muslims might use the armed forces as a vehicle for seizing power in a military coup.
 They also appeared unwilling to incur the cost of maintaining a large well equipped army.
 Throughout the 1950s and 1960s, Lebanon never spent more than 4% of its GNP on the military budget.
 Many Christian Lebanese also feared that a large army would inevitably force Lebanon into the Arab–Israeli conflict.
 However, Muslim politicians were also worried that a strong army could be used against Muslim interests because it would be commanded by Christians.
 At the same time they tended to feel that the military should be strong enough to play a part in the Arab-Israeli struggle.
 In addition to the two major conflicting views, prominent Lebanese politicians of the myriad of religious denominations in Lebanon have also tended to be feudal warlords commanding their own private militias and feared that a strong army would endanger their personal power.

 On 6 June 1948, the 3rd battalion of the Lebanese Army, backed by Arab Liberation Army, fought Israeli forces occupying the Lebanese villages of Qadas and Malkieh and captured them, subsequently handing them over to the ALA and withdrawing by 8 July.
-This was the first major combat operation for the Lebanese Armed Forces under the Independent Lebanese Government.
+This was the first major combat operation for the Lebanese Armed Forces under the independent Lebanese government.